heizalo/mousetv/README.md

-# mousetv
+# MouseTv project:

 This project uses an inexpensive raspberry pi 4.
+Using a python script for triggers and the recording in an operant chamber

 Here are some part that will be needed in order to make it work: